 Express Scripts is a PBM and is the 22nd largest company in America.
 In addition to fulfilling prescriptions, it owns a pharmacy that sells expensive drugs.
 It also owns a company that ships and packs expensive drugs.
 And it also had a contract to be the exclusive distributor of a very expensive medicine, Acthar, that was first developed in 1952 and no R&D has since been done.
 Other PBMs have similar business models – they fulfill prescription medicines, own other companies and may also have exclusive distributor rights to other drugs.
 The conflict of interest is enormous.
 Instead of negotiating drug prices down, they profit when the prices are higher.

 When drug prices go up, everyone in the chain makes money: BIG PHARMA, PBMs, pharmacies, hospitals, doctors for consulting, running research studies, and/or speaking to other doctors who are paid in some way to attend the lectures, etc.

-The playbook is the same: Raise the price of a drug to a very high level, pay some doctors for consulting, running research studies, and/or speaking to other doctors who are paid in some way to attend the lectures.
+The playbook is the same: Raise the price of a drug to a very high level, pay some doctors for consulting, for running research studies, and/or for speaking to other doctors who are paid in some way to attend the lectures.
 The paid speaker likely also prescribes the drug as well as some of the doctor attendees.
-Big Pharma and PBMs profits greatly.
+Big Pharma and PBMs profit greatly.